swat-ds/liblab_peace_collections/pages/artifacts/data.md

 ---
-title: Crabtree Artifacts Data
+title: Artifacts Data
 layout: data
 permalink: /artifacts/data.html
 metadata: artifacts
 ---

-## Crabtree Artifacts Metadata
+## Artifacts Metadata

 The table below provides sorting and basic search of the collection contents.
 Use the "CSV" button below to download the filtered metadata you see on the page.